MWATelescope/Birli/README.md

   -noantennapruning \
   -noflagautos \
   -noflagdcchannels \
-  -nosbgains \
-  -sbpassband <unitary passband file> \
   -nostats \
   -flag-strategy <mwa default aoflagger strategy>
   <in/out args>
 ```

-There is no intention of replicating the following options Birli at this point, but feel free to open an issue if these are important to you.:
+There is no intention of replicating the following options Birli at this point, so please open an issue if these are important to you:

 - Coarse channel selection (`-sbcount`, `-sbstart`): This can be done by simply changing which coarse channel files are given in the CLI arguments)
 - Dysco compression (`-use-dysco`, `-dysco-config`)
 - Manual metadata specification (`-a`, `-h`, `-i`): This information is readily available from metafits.